esperanca/personal_website/src/posts/weeknotes-043.md

 ## Good things
 ### Podcasting
 I had a random call with an old friend recently.
 Juliano Spyer (Juca) is a great conversationalist, writer and anthropologist.
 I had the opportunity to hang out with him in São Paulo and London several times.
-He is such a fantastic person to talk to.
-He is always so much fun and full of exciting stories.
+He is such a fantastic person to talk to and full of exciting stories.
 One of the things I have learned with Juca is how to share your thinking on the web.
-I learned about podcasting before it was a thing.

 Most people will be surprised, but I used to be shy and nervous speaking to audiences.
 That changed after working with Juca and other talented people in a digital consultancy called Talk2.